Elizabeth-Ololade/Capstone-Project/Sales Performance Analysis.md

 ### **Explanation of the Chart**
-X-Axis: Represents the different products available in the dataset.

-Y-Axis: Represents the sum of quantity sold per product.

 Bars: Each bar corresponds to a product, with the height indicating the sum of quantity sold.
 Taller bars signify higher quantity, while shorter bars indicate lower quantity.
 That is, the hat has the highest quantity of sales.